-These flags are understood both in Component configuration settings, per source string settings and in translation file itself (for example in GNU Gettext).
+These flags are understood both in Component configuration settings, per source string settings and in the translation file itself (for example in GNU gettext).

-2.13.3 Enforcing checks
+2.12.3 Enforcing checks

-You can configure list of checks which can not be ignored by setting Enforced checks in Component configuration.
+You can configure a list of checks which can not be ignored by setting Enforced checks in Component configuration.
 Each listed check can not be ignored in the user interface and any string failing this check is marked as Needs editing (see Translation states).

-2.13.4 Managing fonts
+2.12.4 Managing fonts

-The Maximum size of translation check needs fonts to properly calculate dimensions of rendered text.
-The fonts can be managed in Weblate in the font management tool which you can find as Fonts under Manage menu of your translation project.
+The Maximum size of translation check used to calculate dimensions of the rendered text needs font info to be selected, which can be done in the Weblate font management tool in Fonts under the Manage menu of your translation project.

-You can upload TrueType or OpenType fonts, configure font groups and use those in the the check.
+TrueType or OpenType fonts can be uploaded, set up font-groups and use those in the check.

-The font groups allow you to define different fonts for different languages, what is typically needed for non latin languages:
+The font-groups allow you to define different fonts for different languages, which is typically needed for non-latin languages: